 • Tinospora cordifolia (Guduchi- Amruthaballi)

-Take 1 handful of around 60gms matured green stem of Tinospora cordifolia.
+Take 1 handful of around 60 gm matured green stem of Tinospora cordifolia.
 Remove the thin outer skin, cut into small pieces 2-3 inches size.
 Crush the stems slightly and put them in 120ml of boiled hot water at night and cover the pan.
-Next morning, squeeze the Tinospora cordifolia and remove it from the water and filter it.
+Next morning, squeeze the Tinospora cordifolia and remove it from water and filter it.
 Add one tablespoon of honey and drink the liquid on an empty stomach.
-This can help to rejuvenate the liver and make its function in an optimum manner.
+This can help to rejuvenate the liver and make it function in an optimum manner.

-– Make paste of the fresh leaves of Aegle marmelos (Bhel, Bilwam) and Eclipta alba (Bhringaraja, Karishilam kanni) of five gram each.
+– Make a paste of the fresh leaves of Aegle Marmelos (Bhel, Bilwam) and Eclipta Alba (Bhringaraja, Karishilam Kanni) 5 gm each.
 Add a pinch of turmeric.
 Consume this paste in the morning on an empty stomach followed by a cup of diluted buttermilk.

-For viral infections of liver like Hepatitis A etc. take the following for 14 days:
+For viral infections of the liver like Hepatitis A, follow this for 14 days:

-– Take 5 gms of Phyllanthus amarus (Bhoomyamalaki – Kizharnelli), preferably the reddish shaded variety make a paste and mix with one glass of fresh unboiled cow’s milk or diluted cream free buttermilk.
-Take this in the morning on empty stomach and consume the same quantity in the evening at around 6:00pm.
+– Take 5 gms of Phyllanthus Amarus (Bhoomyamalaki – Kizharnelli), preferably the reddish shaded variety.
+Make a paste and mix with one glass of fresh unboiled cow’s milk or diluted cream free buttermilk.
+Take this in the morning on an empty stomach and consume the same quantity in the evening at around 6 pm.
 Avoid any oily substances, sour items and salt.
 This enhances the retro-viral activities in the liver and the person gets relief from all symptoms of jaundice in two week’s time.